treeverse/lakeFS/docs/deploy/onprem.md

 It is recommended that TLS/SSL termination by your infrastructure's load balancer or cluster manager.

-To configure your local lakeFS to listen and serve with HTTPS, update `config.yaml` with the additional `tls` section:
+To configure your local lakeFS to listen and serve with HTTPS, update the lakeFS config yaml with the additional `tls` section:

 ```yaml
 tls: